 - eBook guides: a more in-depth version of how-to blog posts that help customers solve their problems

-- White papers: sheets with proven, statistical data that provide scientific proof of your product’s effectiveness.
+- White papers: sheets with proven, statistical data that provide scientific proof of your product’s effectiveness

-3. Bottom of the conversion funnel
+3. Optimizing content for the bottom of the conversion funnel

 The key to optimizing the content at this stage is to bridge the gap between the free value given and the product/service.